 GOKb is maintained by project staff located at North Carolina State University Libraries and a volunteer community that includes librarians in the United States and Europe.
 The GOKb community harvests and curates metadata for approximately 400 journal packages, researches and documents journal title and publisher changes, and resolves data errors and anomalies identified through the ingest process.

-Twice funded by the Andrew W. Mellon Foundation, GOKb was initially designed and implemented by the Kuali OLE Founding partners: North Carolina State University (lead school), Indiana University, University of Florida, Lehigh University, Duke University, University of Chicago, University of Maryland, University of Michigan, and the University of Pennsylvania and JISC of the United Kingdom.
+With funding from the Andrew W. Mellon Foundation, GOKb was initially designed and implemented by the Kuali OLE founding partners: North Carolina State University (lead school), Indiana University, University of Florida, Lehigh University, Duke University, University of Chicago, University of Maryland, and the University of Pennsylvania; in addition, Jisc of the United Kingdom.
+In 2017 a major change in the organisational structure of GOKb occurred: three German organisations (hbz, VZG, and ZDB) assumed responsibility for hosting, maintenance and development of the software.